omargarde/screensf/README.md

 npm i

+In a new tab, compile the react app with:

+npm run react-dev

-In a new tab, start the local server:
+In another new tab, start the server with:

 npm start